adi868/Clicky-Game/README.md

 # Pokémon Clicky-Game

 ## Overview
 Hello Pokémon Masters (or masters-in-training)!
 Welcome to the Pokémon Clicky-Game.
-This is a mobile-friendly Pokémon-themed game that tests your ability and memory in tracking and choosing amongst a randomized array of images.
+This is a web and mobile-friendly Pokémon-themed game that tests your ability and memory in tracking and choosing amongst a randomized array of images.
 Try as catch as many Pokémon as you can!
 But be careful.
 Don't click the same one more than once!

 P.S.
 Want to play on-the-go?
 Try it out on mobile!